-If you’re responsible for communications or marketing for your organisation, perhaps you’re thinking about how design could be used more effectively to amplify your internal and external messaging?
+If you’re responsible for communications or marketing for your organisation, you are likely to be thinking about how design could be used more effectively to amplify your internal and external messaging.

 Investing wisely in great design should help your organisation engage with your target audiences more easily, communicate the amazing work you are doing, deliver key messages and portray a positive image.
 But good design isn’t easy to achieve; finding the right agency to suit you and your organisation can be time consuming, challenging and, if you get it wrong, expensive.

 With an array of design agencies and freelancers promising great service and showcasing their work at competitive costs, it can be difficult to differentiate suppliers.
-So, to help you on your quest, we’ve used our 21 years’ experience in the design business to identify key criteria for finding the right design support to suit you and your organisation.
+So, to help you on your quest, we’ve used our two decades of experience in the design business to identify key criteria for finding the right design support to suit you and your organisation.

 Delivering great design is a creative process and that takes chemistry.
-The only way to know if you have the right chemistry with the people working on your account is to meet them face to face and that’s why we believe using a local design agency can be an invaluable advantage.
+The only way to know if you have the right chemistry with the people working on your account is to interact with them be it face to face or virtually.

-Partnering with the right agency could mean the difference between something that just looks nice and design that actually helps amplify your voice, engages with your audiences and ultimately provides a good investment.
+Partnering with the right agency can help amplify your voice, engage with your audience and ultimately provide a good return on investment.

 2. Do your research